mkienbus/mkienbus.github.io/README.md

-A static webpage to convey who I am as a person, and as a developer
+A static webpage to convey who I am as a person, and what I have built as a student and junior developer